jsilvela/kubecon-webapp-cnpg/README.md

 machines.
 The Database itself is usually installed locally, or using Docker for those teams that already have a Docker investment.

-The deployments are typically of the most basic type, with one Database running.
+The deployments are typically of the most basic type, with one Database instance running.
-Replication, load tests, RTO measurements etc are left for production.
+Replication, load tests, RTO measurements etc., are left for production.
 Very often, the developers have only basic knowledge of SQL, and no experience with DB administration and operations.

 In this context, there is a large gap between the development environment and the production and staging environments.
-The reduction of this gap was precisely one of the tenets of the DevOps movment.
+It's deploy and pray.

 CloudNativePG is a great tool to eliminate the gap between development and production.
-Developers can use CloudNativePG to spin up a PostgreSQL database on their machine, add read replicas, test failover, redirect Read-only traffic to read replicas, test out disaster scenarios, scale up and down, etc.
+Developers can use CloudNativePG to spin up a PostgreSQL database on their machine, add read replicas, test out disaster scenarios, scale up and down, etc.
+And then use CloudNativePG to deploy their applications, with a good idea of what to expect, and a lot of practice.

 ## Why develop with PosgreSQL?

-Simply, PostgreSQL is the most advanced Open Source RDBMS  out there.
+PostgreSQL is the most advanced Open Source RDBMS  out there.
 It is also a pleasure to develop code against.

 Some great features that will allow you to write streamlined SQL: